HelpBot Assistant

-This section explains you the steps required to create a map and demonstrate the basic usage of the maps component.
+This section explains the steps required to create a map and demonstrates the basic usage of the Maps component.

 You can explore some useful features in the Maps component using the following video.